 What to Look for in an Adirondack Chair

 Adirondack chairs tend to be pretty sturdy.
-But some are more durable than others, so consider how involved you want to be in caring for your Adirondack chair.
+But some are more durable than others, so consider how involved you want to be in caring for it.
 Do you want an all-weather option that’s easy to clean, or would you prefer something a little fancier—even if it means more upkeep?
-“You can go for the heavy originals,” Bartone says.
+“You can go for the heavy originals,” Kristin Bartone, creative director, and principal designer at Bartone Interiors, says.
 “Or there are many current models made from heavy-duty plastic that you’ll never have to refinish and [that] are super easy to clean with a garden hose.”

 The classic Adirondack chair is crafted from wood paneling, and it boasts a chair back that’s slightly reclined and rounded along the top.
-These days, you can still find Adirondack chairs that fit that traditional mold, but you can also find more contemporary options with sleeker, straighter lines.
+You still can find Adirondack chairs fitting that traditional mold, but you also can find more contemporary options with sleeker, straighter lines.
 And you can snag Adirondack chairs in a range of different materials and in many colors.

-Adirondack chairs tend to be large and heavy, with solid wood chairs generally heavier than their plastic counterparts.
-Weight is only important if you want to move your chair around, such as from your yard to your patio, or if you need to stow it indoors during inclement weather.
-Also, remember to double-check the dimensions of an Adirondack chair before buying, and make sure to eye the seat size as well as the overall height and width.
+Adirondack chairs tend to be large and hefty, with solid wood chairs generally heavier than their plastic counterparts.
+Weight is important only if you want to move your chair around, such as from your yard to your patio, or if you need to stow it indoors during indoor seasons.
+Also, remember to double-check the dimensions of an Adirondack chair before buying, and make sure to ensure the seat size and overall height and width.

 What is the best material for Adirondack chairs?

-Adirondack chairs are typically made from either wood or plastic, and both materials have pros and cons.
+Typically, Adirondack chairs are made from wood or plastic, and both materials have pros and cons.
 Wood is unlikely to chip, warp, or peel over time, but you might have to refinish it every few years to keep it in tip-top shape.
 Plastic tends to be more affordable and easier to clean, but it can chip, peel, or crack—meaning it might have a shorter lifespan.
-If you’d prefer a chair that’ll last with a little care and upkeep, opt for a wood Adirondack chair.
-If you’d rather pay no attention to your Adirondack chair—and if you don’t mind the thought of buying a new chair every few years—consider a plastic one.
+If you’d prefer a chair that lasts, with a little care and upkeep, opt for a wooden Adirondack chair.
+If you’d rather pay no attention to your Adirondack chair—and if you mind buying a new chair every few years—consider a plastic one.